marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 The good thing about the GitHub API is that we do not need to care about authentication and API keys.
 This means that there are some restrictions with respect to the allowed number of calls per minute, but that is fine for our scenario.
 ### 3.1 Basic Setup of "Real-World" Scenario

 In this section we add the skeleton for the implementation.
+This time we do not need to create a Client Function again, because we will reuse the one of our prior example.
+This is possible as the Client Function forwards the requests based on the Orchestrator Function name in the URL of the HTTP call.

 #### Steps

 1. Create a new function via the Azure Functions Extension in VSCode.